nuprl/TypeWhich/README.md

 ## Claims To Validate

-The paper makes the following claims that can be validated:
+The paper makes the following claims that we validate in this chapter:

-1. Figure 15 reports the results of several type migration tools on a a suite of benchmarks.
-Specifically, it categorizes them into several columns.
-This artifact generates the figure, and the raw data and data analysis scripts can be validated.
+1. Figure 15 summarizes the performance of several type migration tools on a a suite of benchmarks.
+This artifact generates that figure, and we can validate the data and benchmarking scripts in as much depth as desired.

 2. Section 6.5 runs <span class="smallcaps">TypeWhich</span> on
     benchmarks written in Grift.
 These benchmarks have two versions: one that has no type annotations, and the other that has human-written type annotations.
 When run on the unannotated Grift benchmarks,
+    <span class="smallcaps">TypeWhich</span> recovers the human-written
-    <span class="smallcaps">TypeWhich</span> calculates all but two of
+    annotations on all but two of the Grift benchmarks.
+This artifact includes a script that produces this result.
-    the human-written annotations.

 3. Section 6.6 reports that our full suite of benchmarks is 892 LOC, and <span class="smallcaps">TypeWhich</span> takes three seconds to run on all of them.
+This artifact includes the script we use for the performance evaluation.
 It will take longer in a virtual machine, but should be roughly the same. i.e., it will be significantly less than 30 seconds.

-The rest of this section will walk you through validating these results.
+The rest of this section will is a step-by-step guide through repeating and validating these claims.

-### GTLC Benchmarks on Multiple Tools
+### GTLC Benchmarks on Multiple Tools (Figure 15)

 In the previous chapter, we generated `results.yaml`.
 That ran
 <span class="smallcaps">TypeWhich</span> and all other tools on two
 suites of benchmarks:

-1. The `migeed` directory contains the benchmarks from Migeed and Palsberg (2020) written in the concrete syntax of
+1. All the benchmarks from Migeed and Palsberg (2020), which are in the `migeed` directory.
-    <span class="smallcaps">TypeWhich</span>.

-2. The `adversarial` directory contains the “challenge set” from the
+2. The “challenge set”’ from the paper, which are in the `adversarial` directory.
-    <span class="smallcaps">TypeWhich</span> paper.

-The evaluation framework is driven by the file `benchmarks.yaml`, which specifies a list of type migration tools at the top, and is followed by a list of benchmark files, with some additional information.
-The entire benchmarking procedure is implemented in `src/benchmark.rs`:
+The file `benchmarks.yaml` drives the benchmarking framework.
+The top of the file lists the type migration tool, and is followed by a list of benchmark files, and some additional information that needed to produce results.
+The entire benchmarking procedure is implemented in `src/benchmark.rs`, which does performs the following steps on each
+benchmark:

 1. It checks that the tool produces valid program, to verify that the tool did not reject the program.